10Duke Entitlements API

 Commercially, our APIs are provided on a monthly subscription basis with a one-month notice period so you have flexibility in terminated our commercial relationship.
 Technically, all of our APIs are standards-based and therefore it is straightforward to transition to a new provider.
 For example, if you wanted to move to a different Entitlement Provider, the product package definitions can all be exported from our Entitlement API and ingested into a new provider given that they support all requirements that you have.
 Similarly, user IDs within the Identity Provider can be moved to another Identity Provider.
 Each migration would involve a migration project, but this is something that we would help you with as you would like us to.

-Service (using its API) to include that new package.
-(As an iOS app, this may be exactly the same as your existing ‘Newspaper App’ Product Package for iPhones and iPads in which case nothing would need to change, but if the ‘Newspaper App for iWatch’ product package was unique then it would need to be added as a product package).
-Once the entitlement rules for this new product package have been defined and configured, that it is ready to be included in the overall product set.
-This configuration process with take 5 to 10 minutes to do.
+Once the entitlement rules for this new product package have been defined and configured, it is ready to be included in the overall product set.
+This configuration process will take 5 to 10 minutes to do.

-In this scenario, our Entitlement service provides the metering on the subscribed user and tracks their usage before pushing them to the paywall.
+In this scenario, 10Duke Entitlements provides the metering on the subscribed user and tracks their usage before pushing them to the paywall.
 What is particularly neat is that it supports a ‘constraints-based’ model which then supports metering against a number of factors including:

-- access device type: you may want to provide more content to users on iOS devices than Android devices for some business reason.
-Our ENT service could allow iOS users to access 20 pieces of content whereas Android users could only access 5.
+- Access device type: you may want to provide more content to users on iOS devices than Android devices for some business reason.
+10Duke Entitlements could allow iOS users to access 20 pieces of content whereas Android users could only access 5.

-- user origin: similarly, you may want to provide unsubscribed users, accessing content from the UK, with 10 pieces of video content and 10 pieces of text content before pushing them to a paywall.
+- User origin: similarly, you may want to provide unsubscribed users accessing content from a certain country with 10 pieces of video content and 10 pieces of text content before pushing them to a paywall.
 By contrast, users from other parts of the world can only access 3 pieces of video content and 3 pieces of text content.

-- concurrency: if you need to allow a user to access the same content, but from more than one device, our ENT service supports this.
+- Concurrency: if you need to allow a user to access the same content, but from more than one device, 10Duke Entitlements supports this.

 If you think of Spotify, they have a piece of software built in-house which governs which users can access Spotify’s catalogue (with or without ads) and on how many devices for each users.
-Our ENT service can provide exactly the same functionality out of the box.
+10Duke Entitlements can provide exactly the same functionality out of the box.

 - Selling digital content to ‘anonymous’ users

 Similar to the example above, it may be the case that you have a lots of users visiting a website but you don’t know who they are.
-Our ENT service can still be used to apply a meter to them.
-The ENT service is an ‘identity-based’ Entitlement so it has the ability to gradually build up a user provide even if we don’t initially have access to their email address.
-The ENT service can do this initial from an IP address and then build the user profile from there.
+10Duke Entitlements can still be used to apply a meter to them.
+10Duke Entitlements is an ‘identity-based’ entitlement so it has the ability to gradually build up a user profile even if we don’t initially have access to their email address.
+10Duke Entitlements can do this initially from an IP address and then build the user profile from there.
 So this means:

-- you can use the ENT service to provide a certain number of pieces of content to an anonymous user before pushing them to a Registration wall, after which they can then be given certain access rights to other pieces of content before being pushed to a paywall (as per example 1).
+- You can use 10Duke Entitlements to provide a certain number of pieces of content to an anonymous user before pushing them to a registration wall, after which they can then be given certain access rights to other pieces of content before being pushed to a paywall (as per example 1).

 - Our solution requires no license server to be installed on the customer site.